What is Ephesus?

 When was Ephesus discovered by archeologists?

 Archaeologists began excavating Ephesus in 1863, and it is now one of the biggest Roman archaeological sites of the eastern Mediterranean.
-We have these intrepid workers to thank for reconstructing many of the buildings that make Ephesus so notable, most famously, the breathtaking facade of the Library of Celsus, pictured above and in the first photo of this article.
+We have these intrepid workers to thank for reconstructing many of the buildings that make Ephesus, Turkey so notable, most famously, the breathtaking facade of the Library of Celsus, pictured above and in the first photo of this article.

 Bible connections in Turkey: